microsoft/WhatTheHack/021-IdentityForApps/Student/05-claims-enrichment.md

 Also, your innovative developer has also developed an enhancement to the "CMC ID Verify-inator" that will generate a Consultant Territory Name.
 Of course, your developer is trying to make a name for themselves, and has leaked this to IT Leadership.
 As a result, IT Leadership would like you to incorporate this enhancement as part of the sign-up process and this territory name should be a new custom attribute added to the new consultant's account and one of the returned claims when a consultant signs in.

-Your developer has also included a configuration setting so for the B2C tenant's extensions attribute ID.
+Your developer has also included a configuration setting for the B2C tenant's extension attribute ID.
 You may want to investigate this setting.

 ## Success Criteria